 Mezcal may be made from a variety of different types of agave.
-Agave Espadin is the most common, but other types of agave are also used.
+Agave Espadin is the most common and is widely cultivated, but other types of agave, including some varieties of wild agave, are also used.
 Mezcal must have at least 80% agave sugars, and it must be bottled in Mexico.

 Production Process Differences

 The process in which tequila is made also differs from how mezcal is made.
 For tequila, the heart of the agave plant (called the piña, because once the spines are removed it resembles a pineapple) is steamed before distillation, and for most mezcal the piñas are roasted in an underground pit before it is fermented and distilled, giving it a smokier flavor.
 Mezcal tends to be made on a smaller scale and the process for making mezcal is more artisanal, or in some cases, "ancestral" if clay pots and reeds are used instead of copper pots and tubes.

 Mezcal's popularity has risen in recent years, and people are showing an appreciation for the spirit's variation of flavors depending on the type of agave used, where it was cultivated and each producer's special touch.
 Exports of mezcal have tripled in recent years, and it is now considered on a par with tequila, with some people even prizing it over tequila because of the wide variety of flavors it can encompass.